Management That Matters.

 Our mission rests on the bedrock values of academic excellence, integrity, and the fulfillment of duty to our society.
 We strive to produce successful, responsible leaders who will take what they learn at CIAM and apply it to future career pathways.

 Gain real-world experience through social impact projects designed to help local businesses, communities, and nonprofits thrive.
-Our MS and MBA programs help our students to make a positive difference both locally and globally.
+Our MS, MA and MBA programs help our students to make a positive difference both locally and globally.

 Dedicated Faculty Support,